island-rush/K2/README.md

 Run xampp with apache and sql

 Using workbench (or another sql ide) connect to the sql and run db_create.sql script.
-This will create the database and set up some backend.
+This will create the database and set up some backend

+note the game insert for m1a1 adolph, copy this and change to insert more games for each section passwords are md5 hashes

 Place the repository into the htdocs folder created by xampp this is usually located in the C:/xampp/